Research and Development

 Project 3: ‘The Online Professional Discussion’

-How we feed back and what we say is key.
+How we feed back as coaches and what we say is key.
 Done well it is inspiring and fulfilling.
 Done badly it is de-motivating and demoralising.
-Using online tools (video-enabled CPD using the IRIS Connect platform), prompts and carefully worded questions we can structure feedback so that it is non-judgemental, non-personal and non-inspectorial, plus we can monitor improvement more easily in a non-time consuming way.
+Using video-enabled CPD, prompts and carefully worded questions we can structure prompts and carefully worded questions we can structure feedback so that it is non-judgemental, non-personal and non-inspectorial, plus we can monitor improvement more easily in a non-time consuming way.
 We need teachers to take part in observation and feedback scenarios generated by a semi-imagined classroom observation schedule.
 No acting skills necessary!

 By the end of it we will have audio recordings that we can use in our training resource bank, and you can use in yours.
 We’ll collect data and feedback during, after and 5 or 6 weeks after the initial project.

 We do not expect partner schools to pay anything for helping us to get good data, ideas and feedback – indeed we will pay you (not a lot I’m afraid)!
 We do anticipate though that schools will see clear ongoing benefits and improvements in time, at which point we may ask for a nominal subscription that will help us fund further research and development.